Rally Car Prep

 If you need to write your own pace notes, you will need to get consistent notation for the turns.
 Getting a used steering wheel and adding marks to it to indicate the angle of corners is a good practice used by WRC drivers (see video below).
 Check the pdf document attached at the bottom of the page to calculate the right angles for your car (https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxsZWZyb2dyYWNpbmd8Z3g6NmQyZWIyOWI5NzFiNGQxNQ)

 We have had great success with a very simple Android tablet and some apps for both car telemetry and rally computer.
 Alternatively you can use a modern phone, what really matters is that you have a dual GPS/GLONASS receiver for accuracy.
+Note that the use of a rally computer is not really useful beyond recce when using RallySafe, since the RallySafe unit provides similar features to a rally computer.

 7" Android tablet with GPS ($50): http://www.amazon.com/gp/product/B015PVT1EO